Founder and Staff

 Over the years, Shirley has received recognition from numerous sources for the work she has done on behalf of the world’s primates in need:

-- Shirley received the Jeanne Marchig Award in 1988 in recognition of her “practical work in the field of animal welfare…to bring about a more humane and compassionate attitude towards non-human primates.”
+- Shirley received the Jeanne Marchig Award from the Marchig Animal Welfare Trust in 1988, in recognition of her “practical work in the field of animal welfare…to bring about a more humane and compassionate attitude towards non-human primates.”

 - At the Rio Earth Summit, in 1992, she became a laureate of the United Nations Environment Programme’s Global 500 Roll of Honour for Environmental Achievement, a prestigious list that honors those who are on the “front lines of global environmental action.”